cs4241-21a/a1-gettingstarted/README.md

 Qingbei Shang
 [https://a1-sukiyakiohno.glitch.me](https://a1-sukiyakiohno.glitch.me/)

-This project shows .a brief self-introduction, including my majors, year of class and some fun facts.
+This project shows a brief self-introduction, including my majors, year of class and some fun facts.
 Also, the projects concludeall the courses in WPI and what I learned from different projects.

 ## Technical Achievements